Healthy Homes Assessment Akina

 Home Assessments Akina for Rental Properties

-There are a variety of things to look over when conducting the house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are a variety of things to look over in the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy solutions ruling could be significant for property owners and landlords.
-For professional advice, call today to schedule your rental properties home evaluation.
+The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of the tenant solutions ruling can be significant for property managers and landlords.
+For specialist guidance, contact us today to book your rental properties home assessment.

 home assessments for rental properties